Sandrac98/initialsingularity/README.md

 ## Relationships

-   - The Users table is related to the Orders table through the user_id foreign key.
+   - The UserProfile table is related to the Orders table through the user_id foreign key.
    - The Products table is related to the OrderItems table through the product_id foreign key.
    - The Orders table is related to the OrderItems table through the order_id foreign key.